hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 which allows you to apply these modifiers onto several strips the same time.

 Use Linear Modifiers
-   Calculates modifiers in :ref:`linear color space` instead of the :ref:`Sequencer color space <bpy.types.ColorManagedSequencerColorspaceSettings.name>`.
+   Calculates modifiers in :ref:`linear color space <color-management-linear-space>` instead of the :ref:`Sequencer color space <bpy.types.ColorManagedSequencerColorspaceSettings.name>`.

    Calculating modifiers in linear space will match the image processing of the compositor.